 Laurie is Economics Editor at openDemocracy and a Fellow at the Institute for Innovation and Public Purpose at University College London (UCL), which focuses on how public policy can be used to tackle societal and technological challenges.
 Prior to this Laurie was Senior Economist at the New Economics Foundation, the UK’s leading think tank promoting social, economic and environmental justice.
 Laurie has written extensively on issues of financial reform, housing and land, inequality, innovation and technology.
 Laurie’s critically acclaimed book Rethinking the Economics of Land and Housing (co-authored with Toby Lloyd and Josh Ryan-Collins) was published in February 2017, and selected by the Financial Times as one of their “best economics books of 2017”.

-Laurie speaks on Fair and Affordable Housing (with Toby Lloyd) – 10 May 2018
+Laurie spoke on Fair and Affordable Housing – 10 May 2018

 Sir Michael Marmot